HMS Phoebe (43): 1943–44

 Phoebe returned to service in July 1943, and in September was attached to Plymouth Command for operations against German shipping along the coast of Brittany, known as Operation Tunnel.
-On the night of 5/6 September 1944, Phoebe led the destroyers and on a eastwards sweep along the coast of Brittany.
+On the night of 5/6 September 1944, Phoebe led the destroyers and on an eastwards sweep along the coast of Brittany.
 No opposition was encountered either that night, or when the same three ships repeated the patrol on the nights of 6/7 September, 8/9 September and 10/11 September.

 In October 1943, Phoebe returned to the Mediterranean, joining the 15th Cruiser Squadron and taking part in the Dodecanese campaign.
 On 15–16 October, Phoebe, together with the destroyers and searched for but failed to find a German convoy carrying supplies to Kos.
 On the night of 18/19 October, Phoebe shelled Kalymnos and then landed supplies on Kastellorizo.
 On 19 November 1943, Phoebe left Alexandria in company with the French destroyers and for the Aegean.
 Later that day, they came under attack by a large force of German Junkers Ju 88 bombers.
 Phoebe and Le Fantasque were near missed but received no damage.